TeamJM/journeymap-docs/docs/en/Server Docs/installing.md

 ## **Installing**

-JourneyMap Server is an optional server-side utility for Forge, Fabric and Bukkit servers.
-As of JourneyMap 5.1.1, the server-side mod comes in the same jar as the JourneyMap client with Forge and Fabric.
+Installing JourneyMap on the server for Forge or Fabric adds some optional utility for server admins.
+Note: Forge or Fabric versions can connect to JourneyMap on the server no matter if it is Forge or Fabric.

 ## **Textual Guide**